assafgi/scheduled-events-mock-server/README.md

 - For more information on Azure Scheduled Events and the IMDS API, see the [Azure Scheduled Events documentation](https://learn.microsoft.com/en-us/azure/virtual-machines/windows/scheduled-events).

+## Scenarios
+There are two types of scenarios available to automatically run.
+The base types have their timings based on median values  from a sample of scheduled events sent to Azure customer in July 2025.
+These timing can be used to understand how your application would respond to a real event.

+The "Dev Timing" scenarios have all the timing reduced by a factor of 60 to make it easier for development and inner loop testing.
+For example, instead of a 15 minute warning period before the live migration, the scenario will only give 15 seconds.
+This shouldn't used as a guideline for how Azure will work, but rather as a way to make your development easier.

 ## Customization

 - A few common scenarios are defined in `main.py` in the `scenarios` dictionary.